The First Warning Storm Team is keeping a close eye on Hurricane Hermine. This storm will impact our holiday weekend forecast.

 - Gusty winds: 50+ mph

-- Isolated tornadoes, which are always possible when a storm that makes landfall.
+- Isolated tornadoes, which are always possible with a storm that makes landfall.

 - Tidal flooding